Background on the Issue

-Many of today's law graduates are faced with law school debt of more than $100,000 upon graduation.
-With their undergraduate student loans, their total educational debt often averages far more than $100,000.
-With a median starting public interest salary in civil legal aid in the low $40,000's and only somewhat higher for public defenders and prosecutors, these mortgage-size debts bar many graduates from pursuing public service legal jobs.
-Among those graduates who do take such positions, many – when faced with major life decisions such as starting a family – are forced to leave after two to three years of employment.
+Many of today's law graduates are faced with law school debt of more than $150,000 upon graduation.
+With a median starting public interest salary in civil legal aid in the mid $40,000s and only somewhat higher for public defenders and prosecutors, these mortgage-size debts bar many graduates from pursuing public service legal jobs.

 Loan repayment assistance programs ("LRAPs") have emerged as a solution for relieving the debt burden of some law graduates.
 LRAPs provide loan repayment or forgiveness or lower loan payments to graduates entering specific types of employment, usually law-related public interest jobs.
 Most LRAPs contain limits on the amount of income a recipient can earn while participating in such a program.
 There are various types of LRAPs, administered by law schools, state bar associations and foundations and federal and state governments, providing debt relief to some law graduates.